merqube/merqube-client-lib/examples/tr_decrement/DecrementDemo.md

 ## Creating the decrement

-Next, fill out this template (changing the fee etc):
+Next, fill out this template (changing the fee etc).
+There is an example working file in this directory.

 ```json
 {